 In most cases, you won’t know much about your rescue dog’s history.
-Over the next few weeks and months, you will discover many things about your new rescue dog – what his likes and dislikes are, what he thrives on and what he fears.
-You will learn how well socialised your dog is, and what his level of training is.
+Over the next few weeks and months, you will discover many things about your new rescue dog – what their likes and dislikes are, what they thrive on and what they fear.
+You will learn how well socialised your dog is, and what their level of training is.
 Be patient with your rescue dog and yourself on this journey.

 Be aware that a rescue dog’s behaviour in a shelter can often be quite different from a home environment.
 Spending a longer time in a shelter (two months plus) can significantly influence a dog’s behaviour.